 They may soon find themselves behind the curve as even the world’s largest education publisher, Pearson, has committed to phasing out print textbooks in favour of e-textbooks.

 John Fallon, CEO of Pearson, was quoted by the BBC as saying “We are now over the digital tipping point,”.
 (2)

-Consider also that nearly a quarter of households in the UK now own a voice-controlled digital home assistant like Amazon Alexa or Google Home, double that of the previous year.
+Consider also that nearly a quarter of households now own a voice-controlled digital home assistant like Amazon Alexa or Google Home, double that of the previous year.
 (3)

 If advanced technology can be found sitting on our kitchen counters, it’s only a matter of time before it’s sitting on every school desk.